spiro-trikaliotis/dskdbl-dos/README.md

     <ESC> aborts immediately

-:warning: **When formatting a disk, the boot sector might look unusual** Back then, I thought it would be nice to have my own boot code.
+:warning: **When formatting a disk, the boot sector might look unusual!**
+Back then, I thought it would be nice to have my own boot code.
 From todays perspective, this might not be a good idea anymore.
 This applies to -F, -C and -I only.
+If reading or writing an image, the original boot sector will be preserved, and the tool will not interfere.

 ## Usage Examples